kstar/adventures.github.io/docs/OR__20260323_Coorg_Star_Parties.md

 ![Group photo from the February 2026 Star Party](assets/CoorgFeb2026.jpg)

-*Group photograph from the February 2026 Star Party.
-Ranjit and my mother are seated in the front row, while I stand with new alumni of my alma mater.*
+<center><i>Group photograph from the February 2026 Star Party.
+Ranjit and my mother are seated in the front row, while I stand with new alumni of my alma mater.</i></center>

 The skies were not very transparent and punctuated by intermittent periods of clouds.
 I spent a total of two nights at the parking lot and two nights at the lodge.
 One of the nights was of better transparency during the early evening, and unfortunately I had decided to stick to the lodge that night.
 On that night at about 3 AM, a group of us decided to drive up to the parking lot to appreciate the southern skies.
 I rapidly dismantled my telescope to a transportable state and reassembled it at the parking lot to continue observing.
 At this time the southern skies were not particularly clear.
 The second full night at the parking lot was markedly better.
 An initial crowd of about 20 people made it to the lot and the skies were unfortunately poor.
 Unimpressed, most of the crowd decided to retreat to the lodge and its creature comforts, except for Ranjit and I. My mother later returned from the lodge to the parking lot, bringing us the catered meals from down there.
 It was a nice experience to eat under the stars.
 My mom remained with us through the night although she slept in the car early.
 I did bring her out to check out eta Carina nebula, but otherwise left her undisturbed.
 The sky improved later that night, and Ranjit and I continued observing into the wee hours.
 Here are my observing highlights from February, although I have introduced some follow-up observations from March herein as well.